gchq/Gaffer/doc/src/main/resources/dev/walkthrough/FederatedStoreWalkThrough.md

 ${CODE_LINK}

 This example explains how to create a FederatedStore, add additional graphs and call operations against the FederatedStore.
-The FederatedStore encapsulates a collection sub-graphs and executes operations against them and returns a results just like it was a single graph.
+The FederatedStore encapsulates a collection of sub-graphs and executes operations against them and returns a results just like it was a single graph.

 #### Configuration